MicrosoftDocs/security/zero-trust/data-compliance-gov-ransomware-recovery-readiness.md

 ## Secure backups

-You must ensure that critical systems and their data are backed up and backups are immutable to protect against deliberate erasure or encryption by an attacker.
+You must ensure that critical systems and their data are backed up and are immutable to protect against deliberate erasure or encryption by an attacker.
+The backups **must have not already been infected or encrypted by a ransomware attack**, otherwise you are restoring a set of files that could contain entry points for the attackers to exploit after the recovery.

 Attacks on your backups focus on crippling your organization’s ability to respond without paying, frequently targeting backups and key documentation required for recovery to force you into paying extortion demands.